Camp & General Rubbish:

 Well for a start think of others and follow the 3 common knowledge

 Take your rubbish home.

-Pick up rubbish left by others (sadly we need to or more tracks and locations will get shut).
+Pick up rubbish left by others (sadly we need to or more tracks and locations

 Don’t leave surface turds behind, use a bush toilet and bury it!